jgfam69qy2/blog/_posts/2021-12-04-Testing-Images.md

 {% include gallery caption="This is a sample gallery with **Markdown support**." %}

-Sidenote. this only works well if you have more than one photo in it, because it becomse interactive and allows you to zoom in.
+Sidenote. this helper only works well if you have more than one photo in it, but it becomes interactive and allows you to zoom in.

 <figure>
   <img src="/assets/images/flex_solder_fix_kcp5x5mxz2.jpg"
   alt="Sample image."
-  width= "300">
+  width= "300"/>
   <figcaption>This is an replacement wire added to a damaged flex.</figcaption>
 </figure>